This was a design challenge I did for an interview with a medical company.

 I found that after testing their systems that I am always prompted to enter in my information before viewing appointment times, doctors, etc.

-I felt that this roadblock would deter me from continuing the process if users had simply wanted to book an appointment.
-Especially if this was someone booking an appointment on behalf of a family member.
+This roadblock could potentially deter users from continuing the process if users had simply wanted to view available times.
+Or if it was someone booking an appointment on behalf of a family member.

-I took that into account while I was designing my own booking system.
+I took that into consideration while I was designing my own booking system.

 My goal was to keep it simple and to make the process of booking an appointment as easy as possible.